 Hartland Abbey & Garden opening times

-In 2021, the gardens, grounds and beach walks are open between 11am and 5pm, Sunday to Thursday, from 2 May to October.
-The tea rooms will be doing takeaways.
+The gardens, grounds and beach walks were open Sunday to Thursday, from May to October.

-Find more things to do in North Devon with kids.
+Find more ideas for days out in my guide to things to do in North Devon with kids.

 More historic houses and National Trust in Devon